-Bathe your dog prior to dying, so his fur is clean.
-Mix water and food coloring, then either place the mixture in a bath -- if your dog is small -- or put it into a squirt or spray bottle if your dog is larger or you only want to color certain areas.
-Soak the fur thoroughly, then brush or comb the dye to work it into his hair.
+Bathe your dog prior to dyeing, so his fur is clean.
+Mix water and food coloring, then either place the mixture in a bath if your dog is small.
+Or put the dye in a squirt or spray bottle if your dog is large, or you only want to color certain areas.
+Soak the fur thoroughly, then brush or comb the dye to work it into your dog's hair.
 When you're finished, place your dog on newspapers or old towels until she dries naturally.
-Otherwise, you'll have food coloring all over the place.
+Otherwise, you'll have food coloring all over the bathroom.

 Don't allow your dog to lick areas of dyed hair while the dye is still wet.
 You might have to put an Elizabethan collar on your pet until the dye dries.
-Don't let the dye come into contact with your dog's nose, eyes or mouth.
+Don't let the dye come into contact with your dog's nose, eyes, or mouth.
 If your dog does get dye in his eyes or other orifices, flush the area thoroughly with clean water.
 If his eyes or mouth appear irritated after substantial flushing, take him to the veterinarian.